 - 2.6.1 External supervision takes place between a supervisor and practitioner who do not work for the same organisation, and it occurs outside of the worker's normal place of work (Beddoe, 2012).
-Therefore supervision is not collegial. - 2.6.2 External supervision is not oversight or management.
-A supervisor must not be in a position of authority over a supervisee. - 2.6.3 Supervision is confidential.
+Therefore supervision is not collegial. - 2.6.2 The supervisor cannot be a colleague in the PCANZ who is in active ministry and this includes ministers who have the status of senior active. - 2.6.3 The supervisor could be a suitably-qualified and retired PCANZ minister but only if they are in another presbytery. - 2.6.4 External supervision is not oversight or management.
+A supervisor must not be in a position of authority over a supervisee. - 2.6.5 Supervision is confidential.
 Information shared in supervision may not be shared with another person or organisation, unless the supervisor holds grave concerns for the wellbeing of the supervisee or for a person to whom the supervisee is ministering.